haifeng-jin/notes/notes/tech/system/compiler.md

 Put them into an executable binary file, named CUDA Binary (cubin) file.
 The executable runs on the host machine, but also contains the parts to run on GPU, like the PTX.
 When runs it will call the CUDA runtime to run on GPU.

+### How does PTX work?
+"With CUDA driver APIs, compilation and loading are tied together.
+PTX Compiler APIs de-couple the two operations.
+This allows applications to perform early compilation and caching of the GPU assembly code."
+[Source](https://docs.nvidia.com/cuda/ptx-compiler-api/index.html)

 ### XLA